fengweijp/anywhichway/README.md

 	c) `Object/name/"Joe"/<security rule>` - controls the the Objects that happen to have the name "Joe"

 	d) `["*","*",(value) => (new RegExp('^\\d{3}-?\\d{2}-?\\d{4}$')).test(value)],<security rule>` - controls all data that happens to look like an SSN.

-The internals of AnyWhichWay are based on asychronous generators to ensure non-blocking return of results as fast as possible.
-For example, the join command above yields one tuple at a time rather than assembling all possible tuples before returning like one must do with an SQL store or even with many No-SQL databases that don't support streaming result sets.

 # Installation